Famous Painters – Hand-Painted Reproductions

 22- Paul Gauguin (1848–1903)

-Post-impressionist painter in search of a primitive and spiritual art, he found his inspiration in the colors and myths of Tahiti.
+Post-impressionist painter in search of primitive and spiritual art, he found his inspiration in the colors and myths of Tahiti.

 See the collection - 476 works